-Located on the shores of Coniston Water with sensational lake and fell views, this classic Lakeland slate building is undergoing a full restoration ahead of its reopening in December 2019.
+Located on the shores of Coniston Water with sensational lake and fell views, this classic Lakeland slate building is undergoing a full restoration ahead of its re-opening in March 2020.

 If you’re looking for a place to escape the crowds, then The Coniston Inn will be the place to come.
 Formerly The Waterhead Hotel, our stunning location will make us the perfect base from which to explore the Lake District National Park with an abundance of attractions for visitors, whether your interests lie in the many literary connections the area has to offer or in outdoor pursuits there is something for everyone.